 DFI uses a single-blind peer review process.
 All papers submitted to the DFI Editorial Manager will be subject to a "Technical Check" to validate compliance with the general Journal guidelines (i.e., manuscript structure, figure quality, references).
 Upon passing the technical check, all manuscripts are subject to a plagiarism check, to ensure originality and avoid falsified research data in agreement with the publication ethics published by the DFI Journal.
-DFI is a member of Crossref and subscribes to the Similarity Check tool, powered by Turnitin.
+DFI is a member of Crossref and subscribes to 'Similarity Check', powered by Turnitin.
 Similarity Check evaluates the submitted paper against a large database of published technical content (journals and other documents) on the internet.
-A similarity report is provided to the DFI editors to help evaluate the originality of work.
-Please refer to the author guidelines to learn more about acceptable presentations of previous published materials.
+A similarity report is provided to DFI editors to help evaluate the originality of work.
+Please refer to the author guidelines as well as the Publication Ethics and Code of Conduct to learn more about acceptable presentations of previous published materials.